themesberg/flowbite-react/packages/ui/README.md

 Learn how to get started with `Flowbite React` and start leveraging the interactive React components coupled with `Flowbite` and `Tailwind CSS`.

+## Ask AI

+[Flowbite React](https://codeparrot.ai/oracle?owner=themesberg&repo=flowbite-react) Bot will help you understand this repository better.
+You can ask for code examples, installation guide, debugging help and much more.

 ### Using the CLI

 Easily scaffold a Flowbite React application using the most popular React frameworks and technologies out there.